Improve Your Multichannel Order Management Software and Processes

-We can always use improvement - right?
-In this article we look at how you can improve your order management software and processes.
+In this article we look at how you can improve your multichannel order management software and processes.
 There are really 3 processes: taking orders, managing orders and processing orders, but the software that manages this whole workflow is usually referred to as order management software.

 Managing Your Orders

 What is Order Management?
 Wikipedia defines order management software as a system used for order entry and processing.
-Simply put though, once orders come in, order management software records these orders, then keeps track of them through the fulfillment process through delivery of the ordered items to customers.
+Simply put though, once orders come in, the multichannel order management software records these orders, records where they came from, then keeps track of them through the fulfillment process through delivery of the ordered items to customers.

 Order processing refers to the steps through which orders are moved sequentially through all the order stages.
 Wikipedia, defines order processing as the workflow associated with picking, packing and delivery of the ordered items.
 You need this flow to be simple and robust and automated through your software.

-Your order management and processing software must be able to process orders from one order management stage to another either individually or together with other orders as a batch.
+Your multichannel order management software must be able to process orders from one order management stage to another either one order at a time or together with other orders as a batch.
 Fulfillment processes of picking, packing and shipping are often managed as batch processes.

 Steps to Improving Order Entry